antonioguj/bronchinet/README.md

 Example usage
 ------------

-We provide a trained U-Net model with this software, which was used in the above paper for evaluation on the public EXACT'09 dataset.
+We provide a trained U-Net model with this software, that we used in [1] for evaluation on the public EXACT'09 dataset.
 You can use this model to compute airway segmentations on your own CT data.
+We also provide a Dockerfile to build a docker container where to run easily this evaluation.
 To do this:

+1) Prepare a folder with your own data, following the steps above in "Prepare Data Directory" ("Airway" are not needed)

+If done in docker:

+2) Build docker container: "sudo docker build -t <name_your_docker_image>:<your_tag> ."

+3) Run script: "bash run_docker_models.sh <path_your_input_data> <path_output_results> <name_your_docker_image>:<your_tag>"

+If done locally:

-1) create a working directory, and copy there i) the folder with your CT data, and ii) the script 'script_evalEXACT.sh' from this repo
+2) Prepare a working directory, following the steps above in "Prepare Working Directory".
+Copy there the folder "./models" from this repo

-2) modify the script 'script_evalEXACT.sh' with the desired paths for your own data (check the several user-defined settings available)
-3) run the script: 'bash script_evalEXACT.sh'
+3) Run script: "bash models/run_model_trained.sh <path_your_input_data> <path_output_results> --local"